Bachelor of Environmental Science/Bachelor of Environment and Society

 Subject adjustments

-• A study score of 30 in Biology, Chemistry, Environmental Science, Geography, Health & Human Development, Physics, Politics: Australian Politics or Politics: Global Politics equals 2 aggregate points per study.
+• A study score of 30 in Biology, Chemistry, Environmental Science, Geography, Health & Human Development, Physics, Australian Politics or Global Politics equals 2 aggregate points per study.

-• A study score of 20 in Mathematical Methods (CAS) or Specialist Mathematics equals 2 aggregate points per study.
+• A study score of 25 in any Information Technology, Maths: General Mathematics, Maths: Mathematical Methods, Maths: Specialist Mathematics equals 2 aggregate points per study.

 • Overall maximum of 6 points.